 ECSS-Q-ST-70-12_1200072

-All areas of the conductive patterns as well as areas of insulating dielectric shall have a dimension of ≥ 0,1 mm in X and Y direction after etch compensation.
+All areas of the conductive patterns as well as areas of insulating dielectric shall have a dimension of ≥ 0,1 mm in X and Y direction after etch compensation, except for the case of fine pitch track width and spacing as specified in the clause 7.4.5 and 11.5.5.

-This is done to prevent sliver or peelable see Figure 7-4.
+This is done to prevent sliver or peelable see Figure 7-6.